 3PL FREQUENTLY ASKED QUESTIONS

 Not sure what a 3PL entails or how it could benefit your business?
 We have compiled a list of frequently asked questions to help.
-Not see what you’re looking for?
-Don’t hesitate to reach out to us via email or phone.
+If you don’t see what you’re looking for, don’t hesitate to reach out to us via email or phone.
 We are committed to helping our customers achieve the very best in logistics support.

 Question: Is Hyperlink Logistics able to integrate with Shopify, Amazon, Etsy, Wayfair, eBay and other marketplaces?

 Answer: Yes, using us as your fulfillment partner is simple and straightforward.
 Our IT team will work with you and integration to most marketplaces is inexpensive and quick.
 Your orders will flow directly into our system for rapid fulfillment and the order status and tracking information flows back to your clients through your website or marketplace.

 Answer: A fulfillment centre is a warehouse facility which receives and stores products for a reseller.
 When that reseller gets an order, the fulfillment centre picks, packs, and prepares the product for shipping.
 The packages are then picked up by the selected courier and delivered to the customer.
 Fulfillment centres can also handles returns and exchanges , kitting, re-boxing, labeling and customized services like inserting coupons cards or messages in orders.

 Question: What size of business do you serve?

 Answer: We serve all size of business, whether small, medium, or large.
 Smaller businesses sometimes have unique circumstances or specific needs.
 We help you figure it out.